intel-analytics/ipex-llm/ppml/trusted-machine-learning/README.md

     -e LOCAL_IP=$LOCAL_IP \
     $DOCKER_IMAGE bash
 ```
-run `docker exec -it machine-learning-graming bash` to entry the container.
+run `docker exec -it machine-learning-graming bash` to enter the container.

 #### 1.4 Run Machine Learning applications
 Execute `init.sh` to check the SGX and make some necessary settings.